- Intranet (n): clunky internal website designed your company set up in 2004. Infrequently updated and seldom checked by the wider workforce.

 The time has come to stop ignoring your intranet and turn it into your HR team’s secret weapon.

-A well-designed and well-maintained company intranet helps create a happy, engaged workforce.
+A well-designed and well-used company intranet helps create a happy, engaged workforce.
 If part of your workforce is mobile or works remotely, an intranet is also essential for getting key info across without leaving anyone out.
-It’s the key to successful communication in an organisation.
+It’s the key to successful communication in an organization.

-What’s more, you can save your HR team a boatload of admin by using your intranet to offer HR self service to employees, so they can get on with the activities that require a truly human touch.
+What’s more, you can save your HR team a boatload of admin by using your intranet to offer HR self service to employees.
+That helps them get on with the activities need a human touch

 Ready to revolutionize your internal comms?
 Here are 15 uses for intranet that can help:

 1. Company/operational announcements

 Still relying on a noticeboard to get key messages across to your staff?